elh4m/Tello_drone_aruco_pose_estimation/README.md

 # Tello_drone_aruco_pose_estimation
-this repository contains all requirements to perform aruco marker detection and pose estimation (estimate the position of the camera with respect to the marker)
+this repository contains all requirements to perform camera calibration ,aruco marker detection and pose estimation

 # How it works